-Teaching novel writing on a day or one blog post is impossible.
-Teaching anyone something as creative and demanding as writing a fiction book is pretty impossible.
-Every author on the Pulitzer prize list knows this.
+Teaching novel writing in a day or one blog post is impossible.
+Teaching anyone something as creative and demanding as writing a fiction book is pretty hard.
+Every author knows this.

 Writing a novel is like going on a pilgrimage.
 You can have the map and the details, but no one will walk you through it.
 So you have to do it yourself.

 It’s fun to some, but I am not one of those.
-I have written two novels for myself.
+I have written a couple of novellas for myself.
 They were enough education I needed to understand what was at stake and why it’s so hard to write novels.
 But in this guide, I will give a saner approach to writing a novel with quality that is above average.

 Learning How To Write A Novel: A Short Backstory

 I have told this story before and am about to do it again.

 Some years back, I wanted to master storytelling so badly.
 I love the idea of sitting down and crafting the best piece a person could ever write, the way John Steinbeck did in East of Eden, Chimamanda did with Americanah, and Zadie Smith with White Teeth.